dean-the-dream/login-at-work2/README.md

 * Code needs more copious notes, explaining my thought process
 * the get_clicks method needs it's own module
 * code needs to be refactored
+* handling errors (what happens if a file isn't available)